State of Texas: Drought effects remain despite flooding rain - NewsBreak

 Already, the task force has split into four working groups, including two focused on educator preparation programs and compensation.
 The group is set to release its final list of recommendations to lawmakers, the Texas Education Agency, and local school districts in February.

 “Our next step, and we got partway there this time, is to then figure out who can make that change,” Streepey said.
-“The recommendations, I think, that are coming out of here are thoughtful and supported and I hope that the people coming behind us, the legislature and our state boards and our districts and in our state will come along beside us and recognize that those are well-thought-out recommendations and come to the table with us and help make that happen for our teachers.The number of Texas teachers quitting is rising.
-In their own words, here’s why.
+“The recommendations, I think, that are coming out of here are thoughtful and supported and I hope that the people coming behind us, the legislature and our state boards and our districts and in our state will come along beside us and recognize that those are well-thought-out recommendations and come to the table with us and help make that happen for our teachers.These states have more ‘credible’ bigfoot sightings than others, according to bigfoot investigators

 Even as the task force works to come up with recommendations, school districts in the state are still working to fill vacancies in the first weeks of school.